mgpeter/desktop-companion/README.md

 - Record audio only when user is speaking
 - Capture webcam frame at the end of speech
 - Send audio + frame(s) to backend
-- Display and play assistant’s response
+- Display and play assistant's response

 **Key Libraries:**